ozgurcekmer/ozgurcekmer/README.md

 - 👋 Hi, I’m @ozgurcekmer
-- 👀 I’m a highly experienced HPC engineer who has been working for various scientific applications.
+- 👀 I’m an experienced HPC engineer who has been working for various scientific applications.
 However, I created this page for personal development.
 - 🌱 I’m currently learning web development
 - 📫 You can reach me via cekmerozgur@gmail.com